Shrey-Viradiya/NVIDIA_DALI_PyTorch_keras_tensorflow-Example/ReadMe.md

-# NVIDIA_DALI_PyTorch-Example
+# NVIDIA_DALI_PyTorch_keras_tensorflow-Example

-Using NVIDIA DALI for DataLoading in PyTorch
+Using NVIDIA DALI for DataLoading in PyTorch and tensorflow-keras